gouthambs/karuth-source/content/articles/git-for-dummies.rst

 :date: 2014-03-20
 :tags: git, programming, github
-:description: This is my notes on using `git` and github.
-Will work through some basics and discuss some how tos.
+:description: Work with git could be quite intimidating.
+Here we will work through some basics and discuss some how tos.

 I have had to do a lot of googling lately to get familiar with ``git``.
 My understanding of git is a work in progress.
 Here I summarize some of the basic commands and features that I learnt.
 I plan to